TempestAethel/Academic/College Related/EVS assignment/All.md

 This case study emphasizes the importance of safety standards, early risk detection, and investment in technological solutions for disaster management in India's mining sector.
 ### Conclusion
 **Sustainable mining** seeks to balance resource extraction with environmental conservation and social equity.
 The **Pike River Mine Disaster** and the **Andhra Pradesh Coal Mine Collapse** serve as cautionary tales of the critical need for disaster management protocols and rigorous safety standards in the mining industry.
 The **California Cap-and-Trade Program** demonstrates how carbon trading can be an effective tool in reducing emissions from industries, including mining, while promoting clean technologies and economic development.
 Both case studies underline the importance of proactive and responsible approaches to resource management in achieving sustainability in the mining sector.

 # Major Sources and Impacts of Different Types of Pollution
-## Question:
-**Classify the major sources and impacts of different types of pollution: Surface and Groundwater Pollution, Noise Pollution, Soil Pollution, and Air Pollution.**
+## Question 4:**Classify the major sources and impacts of different types of pollution: Surface and Groundwater Pollution, Noise Pollution, Soil Pollution, and Air Pollution.**

 Pollution is the introduction of harmful substances or contaminants into the environment, which can have detrimental effects on the health of ecosystems, wildlife, and humans.
 Pollution is typically classified into various types based on the medium that is affected, such as water, air, soil, or noise.
 Below, we explore the major sources and impacts of **surface and groundwater pollution**, **noise pollution**, **soil pollution**, and **air pollution**.
 ### 1\.
 Surface and Groundwater Pollution